-EBYBS is forming summer all-star baseball teams for players league age 9 and under, 10, 11, 12, 13 and 15 and under for the 2019 summer baseball season (league age determined by age as of May 1st, 2019 – league age 7 and 8 will register for the 9U team, league age 14 will register for the 15U team).
+EBYBS is forming summer all-star baseball teams for players league age 9 and under, 10, 11, 12, and 13 for the 2022 summer baseball season (league age determined by age as of May 1st, 2022 – league age 7 and 8 will register for the 9U team.
+We cannot guarantee that we will be successful in forming teams for each age group, however, it is a goal we’d like to accomplish.
+Ultimately, the registration count will determine whether or not we will hit this goal.
 This is registration for East Boise All-Stars Baseball.
-Only players that participated in the EBYBS league for the 2019 spring baseball season are eligible to register.
-Any questions should be emailed directly to email@example.com.
+Only players that participated in the EBYBS league for the 2022 spring baseball season are eligible to register.
+Any questions should be emailed directly to firstname.lastname@example.org.

 All players are welcome to register for summer baseball within their league age division.
 Your child will not be guaranteed a spot on a team and must be selected to a team to participate with EBYBS Summer Baseball.
-Generally only 1 team per age group is formed (12-14 players).
+Some age groups may have more registration activity than others.
+Generally, only 1 team per age group is formed (12-14 players).
 If enough players register for a second team to be formed, EBYBS will do everything possible to help establish the second team.